George Knudson: Professional career

 Knudson's last official PGA TOUR victory was the Kaiser Invitational in October 1972.
 However, Knudson nearly won again the next week at the Sahara Invitational.
 He carried the lead going into the final round at 15-under par after shooting 65-70-66, but a final round 76 dropped him into a T-7th at 11-under.

+In seven Masters appearances, Knudson posted three top-10s, including 10th in his 1965 debut and sixth a year later.
 Knudson's best finish in a major championship was a tie for second in the 1969 Masters Tournament, one shot behind champion George Archer.
 Knudson's birdie putt on the 72nd hole to tie Archer came up 3 inches short.

-In seven Masters appearances, Knudson posted three top-10s, including 10th in his 1965 debut and sixth a year later.

 Knudson left tournament golf in the late 1970s, and started teaching golf, with success, at a facility in the Toronto area.
 His teaching methods have since been adopted by the Canadian PGA.